DenTelezhkin/DTTableViewManager/README.md

 * Added option to disable reusing table view cells
 * Added support for creating cells from custom NIB.
 I use registerNib method to do that.
 * You can now use DTTableViewController as a property on your UIViewController.
 This way you can move away from subclassing.
-ExampleTableViewController does just that
+ExampleTableViewController does just that.

 ### Example